 The Postgraduate Writer

-The majority of PWC participants have MFAs, including returning VCFA graduates and alumni of other programs.
+The majority of PWC participants have MFAs, whether from VCFA or other distinguished writing programs across the country, and internationally.
 Others have PhDs, MAs, or graduate study in related disciplines.
-PWC also welcomes writers without graduate degrees who have relevant experience.
+PWC also welcomes writers without graduate degrees who have garnered equivalent experience along different pathways.
 While we applaud an applicant’s publishing credits, they’re not a prerequisite.
 For us, it’s about the work and a writer’s desire to take it to the next level.

-Workshop meets every morning, for a total of five daily sessions.
-Manuscripts are due in early July and distributed about four weeks before our starting date to allow thoughtful preparation for group discussions.
-Depending on the group and instructor, workshop sessions may include other activities beyond critiques, such as in-class exercises and consideration of additional texts and broader craft topics.
+The small-group workshops meet daily, Tuesday through Saturday.
+Manuscripts are due in early July and distributed about four weeks ahead of our starting date to allow thoughtful preparation for group discussions.
+Depending on the genre and instructor, workshop sessions may include other activities beyond critiques, such as in-class exercises and consideration of additional texts and broader craft topics.
 Some groups take on “homework” during the week, including targeted revision assignments or generating new material.

 If you have an MFA or PhD in creative writing, you are automatically eligible to enroll in the conference.
-Registration opens January 15, 2019.
+Registration is now open.
+Click here to register!

 If you do not have a graduate degree in creative writing but would like to attend the conference based on your equivalent experience, please send a detailed letter of interest describing your writing and related background along with a five-page sample of your work (by file attachment) to Conference Director Ellen Lesser at [email protected].
-Please note that as a non-degree-holding candidate, you must complete this admissions process before you register.
+Please note that, as a non-degree-holding candidate, you must complete this admissions process prior to registration.

 Tuition and Fees